kowabunga314/rocketjunior/README.md

 ## Decimal Precision of Property Values
 JSON does not support trailing-zero precision of decimal values.
 In the likely scenario that this application's clients would be other software applications, string values would be used to transmit decimal properties, which would then be converted back into decimal values by the endpoint's consumer.
 This is a known limitation of JSON and is a fairly common workaround.
 I added the optional `precision` query parameter to my API endpoints to allow clients to select whether they want to receive truncated decimal values or string values with preserved precision.

+## Using React
+This is my first real project using React.
+I have practiced with it a few times in the past, but have never created a fully-fledged applicaiton with it.
+I have a lot of experience using Vue2, and I did expect the framework to enforce a little bit more structure in the application.
+Vue codebases feel very organized, and each component typically has its content laid out inside of an object that makes it very easy to separate out different parts of a given component into logical sections.
+This change was not very difficult to adjust to, and I found that by the end of this project, I felt somewhat fluent with the React basics.

 # Caveats
 ## Expensive Writes
 Updating entities can cause somewhat expensive write operations.
 Create operations are cheap, but updates can require changes to many records if the node being updated has many descendants.
-While this expense cannot be eliminated entirely, it can be greatly reduced by
+While this expense cannot be eliminated entirely, it can be greatly reduced by using a path, tree ID, or combination of the two.
+- Tree ID: a reference to the root node of a tree
+  - Easy and inexpensive to maintain for a given node
+  - Can be used to quickly filter records down to an individual tree
+- Path: a slash-delimited string listing all nodes from root to current node
+  - Allows fast updates of child nodes when moving a parent node by performing an in-place substring replacement operation to update the ancestor portion of a node's path

 ## Decimal Precision in JSON Payloads
 In JSON, decimal values are represented as floating-point numbers, and as a result do not natively support formatting of decimals to retain decimal precision in transit.
 This limitation can be worked around by passing decimal values as strings to retain their original precision.
 Because the project prompt specified decimals with trailing-zero precision in the payload, I was unable to entirely meet this specific requirement.
 The trade-off I chose was to add an optional `precision` query parameter to the subtree API endpoint to allow clients to specify whether they want to receive JSON floating-point decimal values without precision preservation, or string-formatted decimal values with the original precision preserved in the response payload.